Inertia.js in Rails: a new era of effortless integration

 end

 Note that the controller uses the inertia method to render the Inertia.js page.
-The props hash contains the props that will be passed to the React component.
-It’s a good practice to use serializers to prepare the props for the frontend, but for simplicity, we’re just passing the name parameter from the URL.
+The following hash contains the props that will be passed to the React component.
+It’s a good practice to use serializers to prepare the props for the frontend, but for simplicity, we’re just passing parameters right from the controller.
 To find out more, check the Inertia.js Rails documentation on the inertia method.

 import { Head } from '@inertiajs/react'